idontloveuanymore/pervonah-telegram/README.md

 }
 ```

-## Running the Bot
+## Running the Code

-To run the bot, execute the `main.py` script:
+To run the code, execute the `main.py` script:

 ```bash
 python main.py
 ```

-The bot will start and listen for messages in the specified channels.
-When a message is received, the bot will reply with the predefined comment.
+This code will post comments on behalf of your account, no other natros are required